Criminal Litigation Unit

 The Criminal Litigation Unit performs a number of important functions involving criminal related matters, including:

-Advice and Consultation.
-The unit provides advice and assistance to law enforcement and prosecutors on a variety of issues including specialized areas such as Internet Crimes Against Children, elder abuse, child abuse and neglect, and computer crimes.
+- Advice and Consultation.
+The unit provides advice and assistance to law enforcement and prosecutors on a variety of issues including specialized areas such as Internet Crimes Against Children, sexual assault, domestic violence, elder abuse, child abuse and neglect, traffic, and computer crimes.
 Unit attorneys also review and comment on criminal related legislation.

 Wisconsin law does not authorize the Attorney General and employees of the Department of Justice to provide legal advice to private individuals.
 If you need legal advice or representation you may want to contact a private attorney.
 The State Bar of Wisconsin Lawyer Referral and Information Service can help you determine if you need a lawyer, and how to proceed if you do.